ibalampanis/sustainable-living/guide.md

 <h3 style="font-size:20px" align="center">Greenpeace</h3>

 Greenpeace is an international non-profit organization whose mission is the protection of the environment.
-It is considered one of the most well-known non-profits in the world especially due to its impactful campaigns that take against any business, government or
+It is considered one of the most well-known non-profits in the world especially due to its impactful campaigns that take against any business, government or individual project that may have negative consequences on the environment.

-<h3 style="font-size:20px" align="center">WE4ALL</h3>
+<h3 style="font-size:20px" align="center">We4All</h3>

-WE4ALL is a Greek non-profit organization aiming at the conservation of the environment.
+We4All is a Greek non-profit organization aiming at the conservation of the environment.
 It was founded in 2018 after the destructive fire in Mati in order to “help the earth heal”.
-WE4ALL and its volunteers participate in various projects such as tree planting, watering and conducting trainings at schools and other organizations in hopes of raising environmental awareness.
+We4All and its volunteers participate in various projects such as tree planting, watering and conducting trainings at schools and other organizations in hopes of raising environmental awareness.

 <br>